 According to previous work \citep{huang23vgod}, feature reconstruction loss can assist in learning effective measures for NAD.
-This inspires us to design a loss function combined with two components: the feature reconstruction loss and the SMeasure.
-For the feature reconstruction loss, we use $\vect{h}_i^{SCGNN}$ to reconstruct the original feature.
+This inspires us to design a loss function combined with two components: the feature reconstruction loss and SMeasure.
+For the feature reconstruction loss, we use $\vect{h}_i^{SCGNN}$ to reconstruct the original feature:

 where $\vect{x}_i$ is the $i$-th row of the original feature matrix $\vect{X}$.
-For the SMeasure, we leverage the representations obtained from SLC as it naturally captures the underlying differences in the smoothing patterns.
-To be specific, we define the SMeasure as follows:
+For SMeasure, we leverage the representations obtained from SLC as it naturally captures the underlying properties in the smoothing patterns.
+To be specific, we define SMeasure as follows:

-where $\sigma(\cdot)$ represents the Sigmoid function, and $\text{AVG}(\cdot)$ represents the column-wise average function, which aims to aggregate the smoothing patterns across all dimensions.
-Based on the SMeasure, we further define the smoothing-based loss function:
+where $\sigma(\cdot)$ represents the Sigmoid function, and $\text{AVG}(\cdot)$ represents the column-wise average function.
+Based on SMeasure, we further define the smoothing-aware loss function:

 The final loss function is a combination of both $L_{con}$ and $L_{smooth}$: